-At Marygrove, students prepare for contemporary careers and, through liberal arts studies, develop skills of critical thinking, communication, and ethical decision-making skills necessary for career effectiveness and flexibility.
+At Marygrove, students prepare and master skills for contemporary careers by developing skills of critical thinking, communication, and ethical decision-making necessary for career effectiveness and flexibility.

-As an intentionally small college, Marygrove places a high priority on the development of leadership skills through curricular and extra-curricular experiences including student government, performing arts, peer tutoring, mentoring programs, community service, and college-wide committee work.
+As an intentionally small college, Marygrove places a high priority on the development of leadership skills through curricular and co-curricular experiences including peer tutoring, mentoring programs, community service, and college-wide committee work.

 Marygrove faculty members offer excellent instruction, careful attention to individual student needs, and thorough academic advising.